Crossing a fitness valley as a metastable transition in a stochastic population model: Introduction

 \section{Introduction}

-The biological theory of \emph{adaptive dynamics} aims at studying the interplay between ecology and evolution through the modelling of three basic mechanisms: heredity, mutations, and selection.
+The biological theory of \emph{adaptive dynamics} aims at studying the interplay between ecology and evolution through the modeling of three basic mechanisms: heredity, mutations, and {competition}.
 It was first developed in the 1990ies, partly heuristically, by {Metz, Geritz, Bolker, Pacala, Dieckmann, Law, and coauthors \cite {metz1995adaptive,DL96,geritz1997dynamics,BolPac1,BolPac2,DieLaw}.}

 A rigorous derivation of the theory was achieved over the last decade in the context of stochastic individual-based models, where the evolution of a population of individuals characterised by their phenotypes under the influence of the evolutionary mechanisms of birth, death, mutation, and ecological competition in an inhomogeneous "fitness landscape" is described as a measure valued Markov process.
 Using various scaling limits involving large population size, small mutation rates, and small mutation steps, key features described in the biological theory of {adaptive dynamics}, in particular the \emph{canonical equation of adaptive dynamics (CEAD)}, the \emph{trait substitution sequence (TSS)}, and the \emph{polymorphic evolution sequence (PES)} were recovered, see \cite{C_CEAD,champagnat2006microscopic,FM04,C_ME,CM11,B14}. {Extensions} of those results for more structured populations were investigated, for example, in \cite{tran_2008,leman2016convergence}.